3D MODELING TERMS: 12 MUST-KNOW WORDS

 Another case of fancy 3D modeling terms with a simple meaning.
 Essentially, a mesh is a 3D object consisting of triangular polygons.
 Mesh complexity refers to how many polygons are there in a mesh – less means better software performance and faster rendering.

 And there we have it – when 3D modeling terms are broken down and digested, they don’t look so alien anymore!
 UFO3D hopes that this short explanation will ease communication and boost project speed.
 If you want to try your knowledge out, this is a perfect opportunity.
-Get photorealistic 3D models today with our professional 3D modeling services!
+Get photorealistic 3D models today with our 3D product modeling services!